It doesn’t matter if you can eat whatever your little heart desires…these dairy free scalloped potatoes are delicious in their own right.

 - 1 teaspoon rice vinegar or other light vinegar, or more to taste

-- 5 large potatoes I used yellow and red, or about 2-21/2 pounds
+- 5 medium potatoes I used yellow and red, or about 2-2 1/2 pounds

 - Paprika for sprinkling I prefer smoked paprika for a flavor boost

-In a medium saucepan over medium heat, whisk all the ingredients through the rice vinegar, whisking constantly until bubbly and thick.
+In a medium saucepan over medium heat, whisk all the ingredients through the sea salt, whisking constantly until bubbly and thick.
+Taste sauce and add more of any of the flavors for more punch as preferred.
+See optional spices to play with below.

-Slice the potatoes paper thin.
+Meanwhile, slice the potatoes paper thin.
 You can use a mandolin for this, or your food processor with the slicing attachment (my favorite small appliance!)
 You could also do this by hand, but getting them very thin and even is much more difficult!
+I use the food processor to then finely mince the onion too. to save on dishes.

 Mix the potatoes and onions in a greased 11x17pan.